Egg Donor and Donor Egg IVF in Houston, Texas

-According to the Centers for Disease Control and Prevention, donor eggs used for IVF offer the highest rate of successful pregnancies when compared to non-donor eggs.
-This is likely due to the intense pre-screening of donors prior to egg retrieval.
+According to the Centers for Disease Control and Prevention (CDC), donor eggs used for IVF offer the highest rate of successful pregnancies when compared to non-donor eggs.
+This is likely due to the intense pre-screening of donors prior to egg donation cycle.